 Zags take their time in defeating Quinnipiac

-LAKE BUENA VISTA, Florida – Gonzaga fired several ill-advised passes that left coach Mark Few with hands on hips and asking, ‘Why?’
+LAKE BUENA VISTA, Florida – Gonzaga fired several passes that left coach Mark Few with hands on hips and asking, ‘Why?’

 Mathews repeated the feat on the next possession and GU was up 16.
 Johnathan Williams then delivered three consecutive field goals inside and Gonzaga’s lead was 20.